 We counteract risks from quality defects by using far-reaching quality and process management.
 It starts with the operating units, which are responsible for the process as well as the quality of their services.
-Through system requirements and targets and internal audits, they work toward the contin-
+Through system requirements and targets and internal audits, they work toward the continued development of quality standards.
+Our processes and units are also externally audited and certified.